 |The Perl file manager is Funnelback’s legacy file manager and is being phased out.
 Most files are now managed using the configuration file manager, which also provides the ability to mount your Funnelback instance using a WebDAV client.|

-The file manager is a web-based interface to manage a collection's configuration files.
+The Perl file manager is a web-based interface to manage a subset of configuration files for search packages, data sources and results page.
 You can:

-The file-manager page for a sample collection looks like the following:
+The file-manager page for a sample data source looks like the following:

 The first column of the panel is the names of the files that you can manage.
 If the name is a link, then this leads to the file editing page for that file.

 If you have delete permissions, the delete link will delete the configuration file.
 Note that several files can never be deleted, for example the